usethesource/salix/README.md

       div(() {
         h2("My first counter app in Rascal");
         button(onClick(inc()), "+");
-        div("<m.count>");
+        div(m.count);
         button(onClick(dec()), "-");
       });
     }

 A few notes are in order here.
 A view in Elmer is a function from a model (in this case, of type `Model`) to `void`.
 Views defined in this style call HTML generating functions defined in the `gui::HTML` module, which are all `void` functions too.
 You can use the `render` function in `gui::Render` to turn a view and a model into an actual `Node` value, but typically you should never have to call this explicitly.
 Consider the `void` functions as "drawing" functions, painting HTML structure on an implicit canvas.
 This imperative style has the advantage that all regular control-flow constructs of Rascal can be used during view construction.

 The top element of the counter view consists of a single `div`.
-Within the `div` there'a `h2` header element, two `button`s and a `div` showing the current model value.
+Within the `div` there's an `h2` header element, two `button`s and a `div` showing the current model value.
 Notice how `void` closures are used to express nesting.

 The `button` elements receive attributes to setup event-handling.
 In this case, the `onClick` attribute wraps an `Msg` value to indicate that this message must be sent if the button is clicked.
-The main render loop will forward this message to `update` to obtain a new model value, which in turn is used to create the updated view.
+The main render loop will forward such messages to `update` to obtain a new model value, which in turn is used to create the updated view.

 Now that we've defined all required components of a simple Elmer app, how do we tie it all together?
 This is where the `app` function comes in: it takes an initial model, a view function, an update function, and two locations capturing the host+port configuration and the path to serve static assets from, respectively.
 Here's the definition of the counter app: